 I do most of my location scouting myself.
 But sometimes that’s not possible.
 I’m a very classic person.
-I love classic scenery.
+I love the classic scenery.
 Timeless, natural, beautiful scenery.
 But location scouting depends on what and who for you are shooting.

-As photographer, describe a typical shot
+As a photographer, describe a typical shot

 Working with a good stylist who understands what your concept is about, will take your shoot a whole lot further.
 A good stylist is sometimes the key to get what I want.
 But also be a creative sparring partner.

 I choose natural light most of the time.
 I love the light nature gives.
 I have a lot of studio equipment.
 But it’s almost impossible to create with strobes.
-It’s like there are there is a materiality to it.
+It’s like there are there is materiality to it.
 So whenever I have the chance, I choose ambient light over strobes.

 Were you educate in photography, or are yourself taught photographer?

-In the beginning I bought all the light shapers there is.
+In the beginning, I bought all the light shapers there is.
 Testing them systematically.
 In the end gave me the confidence, to follow my heart.

 What camera do you use most of the time?

 I shoot with Leica cameras.
-I have both the S, SL and M systems.
+I have both the S, SL, and M systems.
 Using the system most suitable system for the task.
-But the M system is most for documenting and travel.
+But the M system is mostly for documenting and travel.
 The S is for heavier concepts.
 And the SL system is handy and fast, most suitable for magazine and lifestyle When I started with Leica, there was no return, it’s just a different ball game.
 Quality from A-Z.

 Which photo are you currently most proud of?

-I’m most proud of a image I took for Leica.
+I’m most proud of an image I took for Leica.
 It was a period when I was supposed to deliver performance images for the sharpest lens in the world.
 Not an easy task 🙂 But one Sunday morning the fog was lying so thick, you could not see two meters ahead.
 I dressed up my daughter and we went down to the sea.
 We have that image blown up and beautifully framed in our living room.

-How is the fashion Industry in your home country?
+How is the fashion industry in your home country?